 Millionaire winners are usually associated with the lottery, but did you know that there can be big winners in a game of Bingo?

-Whether you are playing Bingo at the local hall or an online site like Ladbrokes.com, you do have the chance to win millions.
+Whether you are playing Bingo at the local hall or online, you do have the chance to win millions.

 In fact, in 2008, a woman, Soraya Lowell, who lives in the U.K. and worked for minimum wage as a cleaner, hit the biggest Bingo jackpot ever in the world.
 She won the U.S. dollar equivalent of $2.4 million by playing Bingo!
 The 38 year old mom of four immediately gave half of her winnings to her 68 year old neighbor and bingo playing friend, Agnes O’Neill.

 Lowell had helped to care for O’Neill, who was in ailing health, and the two played Bingo together.
 They always split their winnings when they played together, and Lowell insisted that this time was no different.